 Pharmacogenetics predicts patients drug response, reducing prescriptions of medication that is ineffective or causes adverse side effects.

 In the case of warfarin, which is responsible for many adverse side effects, the genotyping of patients has been shown to reduce rehospitalisation rates.

 In the case of clopidogrel, an antiplatelet drug, the US FDA added a boxed label to warn of reduced drug effectiveness if an individual's genotype to CYP2C9 renders the patient as a ‘‘poor metaboliser’’.

-The Rightangled Platform designs a new way to personalise cardiac care by giving you access to genetic information alongside lifestyle and environmental risk factors of your patients.
-This information will help you build better risk profile of your patients while providing your assessment onto the report online.
+The Rightangled Platform designs a new way to personalise cardiac care by giving you access to genetic information alongside lifestyle and environmental risk factors for your patients.
+This information will help you build a better risk profile of your patients while adding your assessment onto the report online.

 The whole process is online. you can now create an account, fill in your speciality details, set your fees and access your dashboard for all our learning resources.

 Place orders for your individual clients and manage your finances.

 Access patient reports to make online assessments.
 Comment and sign off once the results are ready.

 Patients can book appointments with you directly from their dashboard.